1. There is Stigma

 2. Assumptions are Made

 Now a days, so many of the common diagnoses are thrown around in our everyday language.
 Phrases like “ I’m triggered”, “my mood is bipolar”, or “I’m so depressed” are not out of the norm.
 Although we all have emotions which seem similar to the symptoms we google for many of the well known disorders, feeling emotions is not a mental disorder.
 Many movies also portray disorders to look a certain way, which is also inaccurate.
 Within a specific diagnosis, symptoms can vary drastically and in ways the media doesn’t show.

 3. Lack of Mental Health Education

-Growing up, most adults did not learn about mental health as a part of their required curriculum.
+Growing up, most adults did not learn about mental health as a part of their required curriculum in school.
 At most, they probably took one class on psychology.
-This system is changing so that more children are learning these concepts in their classrooms, but sharing this with the rest of the world is a greater challenge.
+The education system is now changing so that more children are learning these concepts in their classrooms, but sharing this with the rest of the world is a greater challenge.
 There are good resources out there but in our busy world, it takes time which most adults don’t have enough of.